 I know what you’re thinking: “How do I location spoof without getting caught?”

 Use CyberGhost VPN.
-We’ve got a strict No-Logs policy that gives you anonymity and privacy.
+We’ve got a strict No Logs policy that gives you improved privacy.
 We’ll never track, monitor, collect, or share your information.
 In other words, we won’t tell Niantic about your hacked Pokémon GO, because we don’t have any record of what you do online.

 Keep This In Mind When You Spoof

 Spoofing is fun, but don’t go too wild or you’ll give yourself away.
 Pokémon GO bots will absolutely throw a ban your way if you change locations too rapidly or spoof too frequently.